bbatsov/batsov.com/_posts/2022-12-08-what-s-the-term-for-a-filename-without-its-extension.md

 - [Python](https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.stem)
 - [Rust](https://docs.rs/pathmut/latest/pathmut/get/fn.stem.html)

+Why `stem`?
+While I can't be sure I'd say it's either a nod to the `tree` terminology that's pretty pervasive when we're talking about directories, or a nod to [linguistics](https://en.wikipedia.org/wiki/Word_stem):

+> In linguistics, a word stem is a part of a word responsible for its lexical
+> meaning.
+The term is used with slightly different meanings depending on the
+> morphology of the language in question.

-If I had to guess - probably it originated with C++.
+If I had to guess - probably the term originated with C++, given it's the oldest language I could find that's using it.
 If someone knows the origin of the `stem` terminology, please do share!
 At any rate - I kind of like it and I'll probably use `stem` or the more descriptive `file_stem` going forward.

 That's all I have for you today.
 Keep hacking!